Autism Spectrum Disorder

 • Has overly focused interests or long-lasting intense interests, such as with numbers, details or facts

-• Repeats specific behaviors frequently, displays unusual behaviors (i.e., repeating words, phrases or noises)
+• Repeats specific behaviors frequently, and displays unusual behaviors (i.e., repeating words, phrases or noises)

 • Experiences either less or more sensitivity to sensory input, such as light, noises, clothing textures or temperature